ScottW514/terraform-provider-datapower/docs/data-sources/cryptosskey.md

 page_title: "datapower_cryptosskey Data Source - terraform-provider-datapower"
 subcategory: ""
 description: |-
-  Shared secret key
+  A shared secret key is a sequence of characters that is pre-shared between users for use with symmetric encryption.
 ---

 # datapower_cryptosskey (Data Source)

-Shared secret key
+A shared secret key is a sequence of characters that is pre-shared between users for use with symmetric encryption.

 ## Example Usage